yuanshi1/yuanshi1.github.io/_pages/field.md

 _(with Alp Sungu and Yanchong Zheng)_

-### Volunteering
+### Other Engagements
+I have also interned as a research scientist at [Pempem](https://www.pempem.io/), a social enterprise digitizing smallholder supply chains to improve traceability, farmer livelihoods, and environmental impact.
 Since 2019, I have also volunteered with [Bridges for Enterprise](https://www.bridgesforenterprise.com/), where I led initiatives to measure and improve the social impact of sustainability-focused social enterprises.

 ### Photo Gallary
 <div style="display: flex; overflow-x: scroll; gap: 1rem;">